Glossary

 The Lower School is a separate area of the John Lewis School that houses grades six, seven, and eight.

-MSAMP (Model of Sustainable Ambitious Math Programs)
+Model of Sustainable Ambitious Math Programs (MSAMP)

 MSAMP is a National Science Foundation-funded project (Grant no. 2010111) that explores the enactment and sustainability of ambitious mathematics teaching and learning in high-need settings.
 The team includes researchers and professional development experts from the University of Rochester, San Diego State University, and UC-Davis.

-MSAMP Model (or Model):
+MSAMP Model (or Model)

 The MSAMP team has developed a visual model to represent systems and resources that support the enactment of challenging forms of mathematics curriculum and instruction.
 The model is based on a case study of the John Lewis School in a high-need setting that has sustained the implementation of an ambitious mathematics program for 10 years.
 The MSAMP Team has held several local and national focus group experiences to gather feedback on the model and revise it.